garciaalvaro/melonpan-block-code/README.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Code block with highlighted syntax, that can be copied to the clipboard.
+Block to display code, with highlighted syntax, which can be copied to the clipboard.

 == Description ==